- What is coronary heart disease?

 - Antiplatelets – blood thinners

-- Beta-blockers – treat hypertension and prevents angina
+- Beta-blockers – treats hypertension and prevents angina

 - ACE inhibitors & calcium channel blockers – reduce blood pressure